SAMI-Medical-Physics/glowgreen/overview.rst

 Introduction
 ************

-``glowgreen`` is a Python package for calculating the radiation dose received by an individual who shares a pattern of close contact with a radioactive person.
+``glowgreen`` is a small Python package for calculating the radiation dose received by an individual who shares a pattern of close contact with a radioactive person.
 Two kinds of contact patterns are supported: onceoff patterns and infinitely repeating diurnal patterns.
 The dose from the contact pattern can be calculated taking into account a period of delay